Possession of Drug Paraphernalia

 Other Consequences of Possession of Drug Paraphernalia

 In addition to jail time and potentially hefty fines, a possession of drug paraphernalia conviction will have a negative impact on other areas of your life as well.
-You may face difficulty keeping or finding a job, furthering your education, difficulty financially, maintaining professional licensures and having custody of your children.
+You may face difficulty keeping or finding a job, furthering your education, maintaining professional licensures and having custody of your children.